-The engineers at FiLMiC Pro have combined Apple’s new imaging dynamics with their own computational imaging module called “Cubiform”.
+The engineers at FiLMiC Pro have combined Apple’s AI powered imaging dynamics with their own computational imaging module called “Cubiform”.
 The result is improved dynamic range and optimized color encoding when using the new FiLMiC LogV2 profile in the FiLMiC Pro app.
 FiLMiC LogV2 works on all iOS devices and most Android camera 2.0 API capable devices.

 Early iPhone XS Max Tests

 In September 2018 I had the opportunity to test the iPhone XS Max with the FiLMiC Pro team in Barcelona.
 We used the latest build of FiLMiC Pro at the time, which wasn’t yet optimized for Apple’s new hardware.
 It was an interesting experience to say the least.
 A lot had changed in the XS generation iPhones.
 It became immediately clear that the FiLMiC team had a lot of work ahead of them.

 I shot an impromptu and unplanned video a day or two after the iPhone XS Max dropped into Apple stores.
 While it showed a hint of the potential in Apple’s new hardware and image processing, it was difficult to color correct and grade.
 Apple’s new dynamic tone mapping was fighting with the app’s own image processing, resulting in very inconsistent shots.

 Apple’s new image processing seemed like Voodoo at the time, but things have become much clearer in the months since.

 Fast forward to November 2018.
 I started testing a secretive build of FiLMiC Pro incorporating a brand new custom computational imaging module.
 This module, called “Cubiform” had been in development for quite some time.